marsbos/es-state/README.md

 import { commitCallback } from '../src/lit-commit-callback.js';
 import './todo-add.js';

+// You can add as many observers to an observer as you like.

 // Whenever 'counter' changes, only the 'observeCounter' will be called.
 // Likewise, when 'todos' changes, only observer 'observeTodos' will be called.
 ...